Victoria Square, Birmingham: Artwork

 Additionally, there are other pieces not commissioned for the 1992 redevelopment of the square.
-One of these is Antony Gormley's Iron: Man which was donated to the city in March 1993 by the Trustee Savings Bank, the headquarters of which was located alongside the square.
+One of these is Antony Gormley's Iron:Man which was donated to the city in March 1993 by the Trustee Savings Bank, the headquarters of which was located alongside the square.
 It is 6 m in height, and has been subject to mixed reaction.
 It was suggested that the statue be moved to the bank's headquarters in Bristol when it merged with Lloyds.

 There are also statues that existed prior to the redevelopment of the square.
 Of two statues that were originally located in the square, only one remains.
 That is the statue of Queen Victoria, which was originally created in 1901 by Thomas Brock, but recast in bronze by William Bloye in 1951.
 The sceptre capital was missing for some years, but was replaced in 2011, thanks to the research and assistance of the Victorian Society.
 The plinth was replaced in composite Cornish marble in 1951.

 Other statues that no longer stand in the square include a statue of King Edward VII, which was moved to Highgate Park when Victoria Square was remodelled in 1951.
 Following restoration, it was re-erected, on a new plinth, outside Baskerville House in Centenary Square, in November 2010.
 There were also statues of Robert Peel, which is now located at the Tally Ho police training centre in Edgbaston; and of Joseph Priestley, which is now in Chamberlain Square.
 A statue of John Skirrow Wright, unveiled in 1883, was moved to Chamberlain Square in 1913, from there into storage in 1951, and eventually scrapped.
 A statue of George Dawson was later moved to Edmund Street nearby, but is now in store at Birmingham Museum and Art Gallery's Museum Collections Centre.

 Buildings

 The square is surrounded by many prominent buildings.
-On the western side is the Town Hall, on its northern side is the Council House, on its eastern side is 130 Colmore Row and on the south side is Victoria Square House.
+On the western side is the Town Hall, on its northern side is the Council House, on its eastern side is 130 Colmore Row and on the south side is Victoria Square House, the city's former Head Post Office.